 We have incurred net losses since our inception.
-For the years ended December 31, 2022 and 2021, we had net losses and comprehensive losses of \$49.1 million and \$52.6 million, respectively, and we expect to incur additional losses in the near-term future.
-At December 31, 2022, we had an accumulated deficit of \$266.9 million and accumulated comprehensive loss of \$680,000.
+For the years ended December 31, 2023 and 2022, we had net losses of \$41.9 million and \$48.4 million, respectively, and expect to incur additional losses in the near-term future.
+At December 31, 2023, we had an accumulated deficit of \$308.2 million and accumulated comprehensive loss of \$652,000.
 To date, we have generated only limited revenue, and we may never achieve revenue sufficient to offset our expenses.
-The Company expects to incur substantial losses and negative cash flows in future periods.
-Further, the Company's future operations, which include the satisfaction of current obligations, are dependent on the success of the Company's ongoing development and commercialization efforts, as well as securing of additional financing and generating positive cash flows from operations.
-There is no assurance that the Company will have adequate cash balances to maintain its operations.

-We had cash of \$5.5 million as of December 31, 2022 to fund our operating plan through one year from the issuance of these consolidated financial statements.
+We had cash of \$6.5 million as of December 31, 2023 to fund our operating plan through one year from the issuance of these consolidated financial statements.